Values Award Winners

 This award is given to nurses who demonstrate qualities of compassion, teamwork, knowledge and excellence.
 These nurses exhibit high levels of professionalism, clinical expertise, excellence in patient care, fosters patient-centered care, leads by example, and acts as a mentor and role model to other staff.
 RNs and LPNs are eligible for the Nurse of the Year award.

 This award is given to individuals who are registered nurse leaders.
 They role model caring behavior, display professionalism at all times and have a passion for nursing excellence.
 These individuals exhibit a strong leadership image that focuses on providing patient-centered care.
 These leaders ensure a healthy dynamic environment that is healing and support empowered professional practice, which improves quality patient care.
-Charge nurses, clinical coordinators, nurse managers, nurse educators, nursing directors, RN office managers, and those in nursing leadership roles are eligible for the Nurse Leader of the Year award.
+Clinical coordinators, nurse managers, nurse educators, nursing directors, RN office managers, and those in nursing leadership roles are eligible for the Nurse Leader of the Year award.

 Recipients of this award must be dependable and patient focused, and work well with the team while advocating for their patients.
 They must be invested in Augusta Health’s core values.
 They might also be involved in unit improvement measures that promote patient satisfaction and increase unit morale.
 PCTs, CNAs, EMTs, MHWs, CMAs and clerical roles are eligible for this award.